 Before Alzheimer’s came, Cruz María was a vibrant, witty woman married to Ruperto Gonzalez.
 She was born in Villalba, Puerto Rico and lived the majority of her life on the island, raising five children as a stay-at-home wife and mother.
 Her life was filled with many dear family members and friends who loved her.
 Life was simple and it was absolutely content and happy.

 And while I wasn’t alive for any of this, I know it to be true by the way people talk about her.
-As I said before, the thing I remember most about my grandmother is how she was loved.
+The thing I remember most about my grandmother is how she was loved.
 The person who loved her so thoroughly was my grandpa.

 I could end my post here.
 I could stop right here and only give you half the story of my grandmother’s last few years, skipping the reality of Alzheimer’s.
 I could stop after telling you that she forgot our names and faces and where the forks and spoons were kept in the kitchen .
 But I can’t do that to her, or to my grandpa, or to you—it wouldn’t do her life any justice.